 This program gets the elements of the array from the user and then asks the user to find the element in the array.
 The output of this program will be:

 First, enter the elements in ascending order.
 Next, you have to put the element you want to search for and the result will be as follows:

 After reading this article, you should understand the basics of arrays in Java.
 You learned how to declare arrays and how to assign values to them.
 Then you saw the three types of arrays with an example of each along with Java code.
 You looked at how to implement a program to add elements in an array, multiply the array elements, and how to copy and clone arrays.
 Finally, you got an idea to implement a binary search program that made the concept of array clear.
 To learn more about Java Arrays, watch this video.

 Want to Kickstart Your Career in Java Development?

-If you're ready to take your software development career to the next level, check out Simplilearn's Full Stack Java Developer training course.
+If you're ready to take your software development career to the next level, check out Simplilearn's Post Graduate Program in Full Stack Web Development.
 This comprehensive online Blended Learning program will teach you everything you need to know about the tools and techniques used in Java programming.
 Once you complete the mix of learning exercises, expert advice, and real-world industry projects, you will earn a certificate to help you land your dream job or get that promotion.
 What are you waiting for?

 If you have any questions, feel free to post them in the comments section below.
 Our team will get back to you at the earliest.